Anna-Myzukina/Tic-Tac-Toe-OOP/README.md

 - Original project specification at [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)
 - Tic-tac-toe [From Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe)

+## Description

+Build a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.

 ## Example Game play
 <p align="center">
   <img src="img/3b2hm4.gif">